jlovejo2/Responsive-Portfolio/README.md

 * style.css - css code for styling that is consistent across all three pages.
 * style_about-me.css - css code specific to about-me page.
 Did not use on this assignment.
 * style_contact.css - css code specific to contact page.
 Did not use on this assignment.
 * style_portfolio.css - css code specific to portfolio page.
-Did not use on this assignment.
 * assets folder - contains all my images used.

 ## Specific Changes Made